KittyRx/Papy/README.md

 This flag lets you specify test a ramping simulation.
 The traffic will have a delay of the one you set for the `--ramp` flag and then get halved each time a payload is sent.
 It will ramp faster and faster until it runs at the max speed capable of your hardware.

 ### --payload [num]
-This is where a good amount of the meat of the functionality is.
+This is where a good amount of the functionality is.
 Depending on the payload that you set you will have behavior vary drastically.
-At the moment there are 4 main operating modes:
+At the moment there are 3 main operating modes:
 - No payload
 - `lol`
 - `{filepath}`